Milo1885/Tease-AI/README.md

 # Changelog - Patch 48

+@EdgeToRuinSecret, @EdgeToRuinHoldSecret and @EdgeToRuinNoHoldSecret are no longer valid Commands.
+The new Commands are @EdgeToRuinNoSecret, @EdgeToRuinHoldNoSecret and @EdgeToRuinNoHoldNoSecret.
+It didn't make sense to me that the default state would be knowing the ruin was coming in advance, so ruin taunts are only active when a "NoSecret" @EdgeToRuin style Command is used

+Tease AI no longer pulls lines that show images from List scripts when @LockImages is active

+@DeleteVar[] should now work correctly

 I've mainly been ripping out some guts and trynig to tweak or optimize things.
 Too much and too minor to detail, but I've added a third attempt at creating a domme tags system and I have to say this third one is an effin winner : D